This easy Thai inspired pizza is quick and delicious with fresh carrots, cilantro, and a sweet chili sauce. Vegetarian. No pizza stone required!

 It’s popped up in our dinner rotation almost every week, and friends have started requesting it whenever we get together.
 Basically, it became clear that this Thai pizza needed its own special blog post.
 (And who am I to say no to PIZZA?)

-This easy Thai pizza is quick and full of flavor.
+This easy Thai inspired pizza is quick and full of flavor with a drizzle of sweet chili sauce.
 Vegetarian and no pizza stone required!

 - Heat oven to 500 degrees F (or as hot as your oven will go – the hotter, the better!)
 If you have a pizza stone, place it in the oven while it heats up.
 No pizza stone?
 Use a sturdy baking sheet and place it in the oven upside-down.
 This will give your pizza a hot surface to sit on right from the get-go, helping you get that extra-crispy crust.